ningtian/ningtian.github.io/_posts/2016-05-18-ning-tian-launched.md

 ---
 layout: post
-title: "Why apple music is so bad when the iphone is so good"
+title: "Why apple music is so bad when the iphone is so good."
 ---

 [source from <em>The New Yorker</em>][link]